The Recipe for a Great Harvest of Souls

 by Pastor Jim Feeney, Ph.D.

-- Summary: We are “laborers together with God” (1 Corin.
-3:9) in God’s harvest.
-The Bible gives us simple, easily-followed instructions to participate with God in the planting and reaping of a great harvest of souls.
+- Summary: We are “laborers together with God” (1 Corinthians 3:9) in God’s harvest.
+The Bible gives us simple, easily-followed instructions to participate with the Lord in the planting and reaping of an abundant harvest of souls.

 Matthew 13:8 Still other seed fell on good soil, where it produced a crop — a hundred, sixty or thirty times what was sown.

 - •• This is the godly desire of millions of Christians — to produce a crop, to bring forth a great harvest of souls for God.

 John 15:16 You did not choose me, but I chose you and appointed you to go and bear fruit — fruit that will last.

 - •• The Lord’s clearly stated desire is that His followers “go and bear fruit”.
 The “go” in His command makes it clear that this fruit-bearing cannot be limited to internal fruit-bearing — that is, growing in the fruit of the Spirit mentioned in Galatians 5:22-23.
 As important as that is, the charge to “go” and bear fruit makes it reasonably certain that Jesus is referring here to fruit born by our Christian influence upon other people’s lives.